Learn Chinese, Math, English ELA online with WuKong Education!

 Inscribed AngleAn angle formed by two chords in a circle, with the vertex on the circle.An inscribed angle over a diameter is always 90°.Designing a clock—if the hour and minute hands form a chord, the inscribed angle tells the time!WuKong Math uses circle toys to let kids “draw” inscribed angles—hands-on learning!

-InterceptThe point where a line crosses an axis (x-intercept = crosses x-axis; y-intercept = crosses y-axis).The line y = 2x + 3 has a y-intercept at (0, 3).Graphing a budget—if you spend 3 upfront (y-intercept) plus2 per item, the y-intercept shows your starting cost.Our graphing tools let kids drag lines and see intercepts pop up—no more confusion!
+InterceptThe point where a line crosses an axis (x-intercept = crosses x-axis; y-intercept = crosses y-axis).The line y = 2x + 3 has a y-intercept at (0, 3).Graphing a budget—if you spend $3 upfront (y-intercept) plus $2 per item, the y-intercept shows your starting cost.Our graphing tools let kids drag lines and see intercepts pop up—no more confusion!

 Integer, Inequality, Inverse

-Why these matter: They are the foundation of algebraic thinking.
+They are the foundation of algebraic thinking.
 Without them, every equation would feel incomplete.

 English TermChinese TranslationLife Example